composer/composer/doc/articles/aliases.md

 If you alias a non-comparable version (such as dev-develop) `dev-` must prefix the branch name.
 You may also alias a comparable version (i.e. start with numbers, and end with `.x-dev`), but only as a more specific version.
-For example, 1.x-dev could be aliased as 1.2.x-dev.
+For example, a `1.x` or `1.x-dev` branch could be aliased from `1.x-dev` to `1.2.x-dev` as that is more specific.

-The alias must be a comparable dev version, and the `branch-alias` must be present on the branch that it references.
-For `dev-master`, you need to commit it on the `master` branch.
+The alias must be a comparable dev version (you cannot alias `dev-main` to `dev-master` for example), and the `branch-alias` must be present on the branch that it references.
+To alias `dev-main`, you need to define and commit it on the `main` branch.

-As a result, anyone can now require `1.0.*` and it will happily install `dev-master`.
+As a result, anyone can now require `1.0.*` and it will happily install `dev-main`.

 In order to use branch aliasing, you must own the repository of the package being aliased.
 If you want to alias a third party package without maintaining